The Triumph

 - false authority demanded acceptance of rupture

-The remnant must answer by concrete fidelity:
+The remnant must answer with concrete fidelity:

 - preserve valid apostolic lines